onecloudemoji/onecloudemoji.github.io/_posts/2024-06-07-vst-code-exec.md

 ![champions](/assets/images/vst/champion.jpg)

 One may ask why did I even bother compiling this on Linux when it was always going to be used in a windows based daw?
 Because the last time I opened visual studio to compile a c# proxy server to reproduce [this blog on NetNTLM relaying]((https://badoption.eu/blog/2024/04/25/netntlm.html)), it bitched and moaned about needing updates like every modern game does when I open steam.
 Giving in i update, and imagine my disappointment and resentment for the steinberg repo maintainers (and myself) for not just starting with the windows compilation; it just fucking works.
 Flawlessly.
 No issues.
-Amazing. nothing required at all, it just fuckign works. i have wasted so much time truing to jam this project into linux for no good reason, other than i was too lazy to press update.
+Amazing. nothing required at all, it just works.
+I have wasted so much time trying to jam this project into linux for no good reason, other than I was too lazy to press update.

 ![disappointment](/assets/images/vst/disappointment.jpg)